joakim/ternary/readme.md

 ## License

-This work is dual-licensed under MIT and XPL.
+This work is dual-licensed under both MIT and XPL.
 You can choose either of the two.

 `SPDX-License-Identifier: MIT OR XPL`